kuzzleio/kuzzle-admin-console/README.md

 # About Kuzzle
-For UI and linked objects developers, Kuzzle is an open-source solution that handles all the data management (CRUD, real-time, search, high-level features, etc).
+For UI and connected objects developers, Kuzzle is an open-source solution that handles all the data management (CRUD, real-time, search, high-level features, etc).

 Kuzzle features are accessible through a secured API.
 It can be used through a large choice of protocols such as REST, Websocket or Message Queuing protocols.

 # Installation

-This Back-office is just a front-end application.
+This Back-office is a front-end application.
 All calls to Kuzzle are made directly in the browser. **This is why your Kuzzle Proxy IP and Websocket port (default 7511) must be accessible from everywhere if you want to use this Back-office.**

 ## With Docker
 ### I want to use the all-in-one recipe